 The ride itself is not that long, about 30-45 minutes each way.
 On the way there, we stopped briefly for pictures of “Devil’s Nose”.
 The mountain looks to some like the pointed part of the nose of a person laying down.
 To me, not so much.

-The second stop has a modern covered pavillion, cafe, and museum where the indigenous people perform dances (see the videos by clicking on the link), sell crafts, feed you, and explain some of their culture.
+The second stop has a modern covered pavillion, cafe, and museum where the indigenous people perform dances, sell crafts, feed you, and explain some of their culture.
 Although their actual work day is fairly short (2 performances of maybe 30 minutes each), they walk 2 hours per day TO work and 2 1/2 hours back home.
 That’s dedication!

 One of the men spoke fairly good English and he explained a number of things about their culture.
 Their hats and women’s colored necklaces indicated that the person is married although there was one of his friends there without her colored bead necklace on and he couldn’t explain why since she is married (and divorce is not part of their culture).